Quiahn/archi.vin/README.md

 ## `Setting Up Archi.vin`
 First fork and clone this repository.
 Once it is cloned go into the directory and run `npm install`, this command will install all packages used in this project. once the install is done run the command `npm start`, once this command runs the project should open in your browser.
-If it doesn't open your browser and go to the url `http://localhost:7165/` main
+If it doesn't open your browser and go to the url `http://localhost:7165/`.

 ## `Urls`
 - [Back End GitHub Link](https://github.com/NIQ-Project/niq-backend "Archi.vin's Back-End Repository")